kopycat

 sudo apt install socat

-Before starting the emulator, make sure that you have all necessary resources (kernel and rootfs for demolinux).
+Before launching the emulator, make sure that you have all necessary resources (kernel and rootfs for demolinux).
 These files should be located either in:

 • ./kopycat-modules/**/src/main/resources/**/binaries(used to embed the kernel in the JAR during project build);